Shamshera: Production

+Development

+The original story for Shamshera was created by Khila Bisht, a college friend of Neelesh Misra who co-wrote it.
+Shamshera officially launched in May 2018 by Yash Raj Films through a motion poster, revealing Ranbir Kapoor as the titular character Shamshera.
+The film marked Kapoor's comeback to films, following Sanju (2018).

 Casting

-Shamshera was officially launched in May 2018 by Yash Raj Films through a motion poster, starring Ranbir Kapoor as the titular character Shamshera.
 Sanjay Dutt was cast in a pivotal role, and Vaani Kapoor was signed to play the female lead.
 To prepare her role, Vaani Kapoor took professional training in Kathak.
 Kapoor portrays a dancer.

 Filming

-Principal photography begun in December 2018.
+Principal photography commenced in December 2018.
 For the film, a massive fort was built at Film City, Goregaon, requiring 2 months of preparation and the effort of nearly 300 workers.
 Filming ended in September 2020.